swcarpentry/DEPRECATED-bc/intermediate/make/00-intro.md

 The most widely used build manager on Unix and its derivatives is called Make.
 And note that we said "most widely used", not "most popular".
-Make was invented by a summer intern at Bell Labs in 1975.
+It was invented by a summer intern at Bell Labs in 1975.
 (He went on to become a vice president at IBM and Google, which shows you how far a good program can take you.)
 Over 35 years, Make has grown into a little programming language.
 A very cryptic little language, without a debugger, whose conventions and rules only make sense if you understand the Unix shell.